iamluirio/echo-chambers-news-aggregators/README.md

 Our observations indicate that the number of news articles recommended to an user which belongs to her macro news topic is much higher than any other news topic irrespective of the day of the week, date or location of the user.
 We observe similar behavior irrespective of the macro news topic being political or non-political.
 However, for users with pro-Republican political leaning, they are either recommended news which cover republican news or pro-Democratic view point.
 We observe this similar pattern through different experiments for pro-Republican users.

 #### Positional Homophily in News Recommendation
-As Google News ranks the news articles based on relevance to the user, we explore the positional homophily in news recommendation for an user, i.e., we study the first position of any news article that belong to the user’s macro news topic.
+As Google News ranks the news articles based on relevance to the user, **we explore the positional homophily in news recommendation for an user**, i.e., we study **the first position of any news article that belong to the user’s macro news topic**.
 An user has high positional homophily in news recommendation if the news articles which match her macro news topic is ranked early in her news feed.
 For our experiment, we repeat this for all the users of both USA and India for 5 days, respectively.

 <div align="center">